-IHJR Projects in the Middle East
+IHJR Projects in Israel and the Palestinian Territories

 A meeting in 2004 at the Salzburg Global Seminar laid the groundwork for cooperation between the Institute for Historical Justice and Reconciliation and Palestinian and Israeli scholars, to underscore the shared history of the region and to promote a mutual understanding between Israelis and Palestinians.
 These initial deliberations laid the foundation for four projects, which were all completed throughout the year 2011.

 The IHJR projects in the Middle East aimed to engage Palestinian and Israeli scholars in researching and writing distinct narratives of the contentious events in the history of their region.
 By juxtaposing these narratives the IHJR aims to foster a better understanding of the commonalities of their past.